 - Developing and issuing subawards to subrecipients with the appropriate terms and conditions, including any appropriate flow-down provisions from the prime agreement.

-- Reviewing subrecipient invoices to ensure they meet the following standards prior to sending to the PI and DLC for approval:
+- Reviewing subrecipient invoices to ensure they meet the following standards prior to sending to the PI and DLCI for approval:

 - Invoiced amounts are within the available funds limits and within the approved period of performance

 - Cost share requirements are being reported in accordance with the approved budget

 - Labor and indirect cost rates are in accordance with the approved budget